 We all are expected to do all things with diligence.
 Diligence is defined as a constant and earnest effort.
-That means that every day, they are expected to give our best.
+That means that every day, they are expected to give their best.
 Anything less than that shows up very quickly.
 A lack of diligence will equal a lack of effort.
-As a Christian, we are expected by God to give our best effort to follow Him every day.
+As Christians, we are expected by God to give our best effort to follow Him every day.
 A lack of diligence in following Him will lead to many problems that we could have avoided.
 Are you giving your diligence to keep His Word?

 September 15 TEAM RULES

 For if either of them falls, the one will lift up his companion.
 But woe to the one who falls when there is not another to lift him up.